-Do genets use a litter box?
 Many owners report they do, and others say that success with litter box training is on and off.
 Usually, genets select an area to use, and a box is simply placed in that location.
-In my experience, mine uses the bathroom anywhere on the bottom level of his cage, and I just place 4 litter pans there, in which so far he consistently eliminates there.
+In my experience, mine uses the bathroom anywhere on the bottom level of his cage, and I just place four litter pans there, in which so far he consistently eliminates there.

 I hear many recommendations of 'cat food' for genets, but what is meant by that?
-'Cat food' can be a generic, dried up pellets from a conventional convenience store, or whole non-living prey with bones and organs.
+'Cat food' can be generic, dried-up pellets from a conventional convenience store, or whole non-living prey with bones and organs.
 Which logically sounds like a healthier diet?

 Always know exactly what you’re feeding any pet, and understand the nutritional composition while keeping the food items varied.
 This will help to prevent the onset of diet-related illness.
 Neonates can be given kitten milk sold at pet stores and ‘pate’ cat food for weaning.
 The weaning process can be lengthy compared to other mammals.

-My genet came to me feeding on canned Friskies and he had digestive problems (diarrhea and a raw bottom) that seemed to resolve itself after I administered some coconut oil instead of his amoxicillin.
+My genet came to me feeding on canned Friskies, and he had digestive problems (diarrhea and a raw bottom) that seemed to resolve themselves after I administered some coconut oil instead of his amoxicillin.
 I also fought a musky odor.
 I now feed a mix of Wysong and Orijen cat and ferret food.
 The ferret food contains very high meat and organ content for true carnivores.

 I mix that with canned cat food from Wellness (or other varieties of canned food), which has higher quality ingredients and no fillers such as corn or soy.
-I mix this with whole prey such as can O worms's canned crickets and chicken hearts.
+I mix this with whole prey such as Can O' Worms' canned crickets and chicken hearts.
 I often feed supplementary vegetables such as dandelion greens.
 My genet only uses the bathroom about twice a day even though he eats a lot, which may suggest he is using a lot of his food.